Svetov1d/Svetov1d/README.md

 - 👋 Hi, I’m @Svetov1d
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning english and how to root Android on all devices.
+- 🌱 I’m currently learning english and how to root all devices.
 - 📫 How to reach me ?
 DM me.
 - ⚡ Fun fact: there are only 2 genders.